kirilan/anti-spam/README.md

 - Quick action shortcuts to key features

 - Admin-only task queue health widget exposes Celery worker status, queue depth, and refresh controls

+### 🤖 **AI Assist**
+- Per-user Gemini API key + model selection in Settings
+- AI Assist reclassifies all responses on a thread when invoked
+- Structured JSON output shown in-app and logged in the activity feed
+- Status updates only when model output is valid JSON with confidence ≥ 0.75

 ### 🎯 **Advanced Analytics**
 - Visual charts with recharts library